 SPSSEG has been working with a diverse group of stakeholders over the past few years to develop a restoration plan that identifies actions to restore flows and ecological conditions suitable for native salmon populations in the Sequalitchew Basin.
-A final Briefing Memo was published today outlining the Core Groups recommendations for a restoration plan.
+See the final Briefing Memo for recommendations for a restoration plan.
 SPSSEG would like to thank everyone who participated in this collaborative process, including: The City of DuPont, Washington Department of Ecology, The Environmental Caucus, CalPortland Company, The Nisqually Tribe, The Sequalitchew Creek Watershed Council, Joint Base Lewis McChord and Pierce County.

 Funded by Salmon Recovery Funding Board (SRFB)

 The WRIA 11 and 12 Nearshore Habitat Assessment and Restoration Design Project assessed the condition of the habitat along a small segment of shoreline in the southern Puget Sound region.
 SPSSEG inventoried habitat from the Nisqually Delta north to Point Defiance to identify meaningful restoration opportunities and develop a restoration plan specific to this nearshore reach.

 In addition to identifying restoration projects that will have the greatest long-term benefit to salmon within this reach, the WRIA 11/12 Nearshore Assessment fills in data gaps between previously assessed areas adjacent to the project reach.The Thurston County assessment covered Thurston County to the Nisqually River and the Pierce County Nearshore Habitat Assessment covered Anderson and Fox Islands, as well as the Gig Harbor area.